Emmanuel Olisadebe: Henan Construction

-In 2008, he was offered a deal with Chinese Super League club Henan Construction.
+In 2008, Olisadebe was offered a deal with Chinese Super League club Henan Construction.
 In his second match with Henan, the third round of 2008 Chinese Super League against Liaoning, he scored two goals.
-In first season at Henan he scored 12 goals in 26 games in the Chinese super league.
+In first season at Henan, he scored 12 goals in 26 league games.

 On 27 September, Olisadebe scored the opening goal for Henan in a 2–0 win over Shanghai Shenhua to regain lead in the league less than ten minutes before injuring his knee.
-Initial diagnosis showed that he had torn his cruciate ligament of the left knee, and the injury could end his entire football career.
+Initial diagnosis showed that he had torn his cruciate ligament of the left knee, and the injury could end his career.
 Further results confirmed that he injured his patellar ligament and would only miss the rest of the season.

 He was nominated for the MVP awards two years consecutively only to be 2nd in both occasions.
-Due to his performance he has been granted by the government of Henan province citizenship.
+Due to his performance, he was granted a Henan province citizenship by the government.

 International career

 Though Nigerian by birth, Olisadebe became a Polish citizen in 2000 and was selected by the Poland national team.
 He scored eight goals in ten qualification matches as coach Jerzy Engel's team reached the 2002 FIFA World Cup, their first since 1986, gaining one vote for 2001 FIFA World Player of the Year.
 He netted their second of three goals in a victory over Norway on 1 September which confirmed qualification.

 Olisadebe scored Poland's first goal of their 2002 FIFA World Cup campaign in a 3–1 victory against the United States in Daejeon in the last group match.
 However, Poland did not progress to the second round and Olisadebe would not score again for Poland.
-Jerzy Engel, the national coach who brought Olisadebe into the fold, resigned following Poland’s exit from the World Cup, and barring a handful of sporadic appearances that resignation ended Olisadebe’s association with the national team as well.
+Jerzy Engel, the national coach who brought Olisadebe into the fold, resigned following Poland’s exit from the World Cup, and, barring a handful of sporadic appearances, his resignation ended Olisadebe’s association with the national team as well.

 Personal life

 Olisadebe supported the "Let's Kick Racism out of the Stadiums" campaign, organised by the Polish Never Again Association.
 He married a Polish woman, Beata Smolińska, in 2001 and they remained married until 2017; they parted on friendly terms.
 Olisadebe retired from football in 2012 and eventually moved back to Nigeria.
-Although he admits to sometimes missing Poland, he prefers life in his original homeland of Nigeria, where he now profits from housing construction.
+Although he admits to sometimes missing Poland, he prefers life Nigeria, where he now works in housing construction.